SauloSilva/747-400/README.md

 ### Installation
-Just extract the zip to your aircraft folder, with some caveats:
+Just extract the zip to your aircraft folder (delete any existing copy, **don't** overwite an existing installation), with some caveats:

 Windows users:
 Two executables are included in the release zip file, these are required to have been installed for the aircraft systems to function.